-Concerning changes in P removal efficiency along the different adsorption cycles, as expected, maximum values were reported for the 1st adsorption cycle for all treatments and for both water samples.
-More in detail, average value for P removal efficiency decreased from 93% (sample A) and 95% (sample B) during the 1st adsorption cycles to 35% (sample A) and 44% (sample B) during the 4th adsorption cycle.
-In general, our results evidence that in both water samples, station A and B, significant differences in P removal efficiency were recorded as a function of MPs concentration, except for the first adsorption cycle, (Table 3 in Supplementary material) and as a function of adsorption cycle (Table 4 in Supplementary material).
-Even more, it is relevant to notice that for MPs concentrations ≥0.48 g L-1 for sample A and ≥0.27 g L-1 for sample B, which lastly correspond to a ratio 0.16 g MPs mg-1 P, MPs can be reused up to 4 times and they still exhibit a P removal efficiency higher than 50%.
+Concerning changes in P removal efficiency along the different adsorption cycles, as was expected, maximum values were reported for the 1st adsorption cycle for all treatments and for both water samples.
+More specifically, the average value for P removal efficiency decreased from 93% (sample A; Fig. 4b) and 95% (sample B; Fig. 4d) during the 1st adsorption cycles to 35% (sample A) and 44% (sample B) during the 4th adsorption cycle.
+In general, our results show that, in both water samples (i.e., station A and B), significant differences in P removal efficiency were recorded as a function of MP concentration, except for the first adsorption cycle (Table 3 in Supplementary material), and as a function of the adsorption cycle (Table 4 in Supplementary material).
+Furthermore, it is relevant to notice that, for MP concentrations ≥0.48 g L-1 for sample A and ≥0.27 g L-1 for sample B, which correspond to a ratio of 0.16 g MPs mg-1 P, MPs can be reused up to 4 times and they still exhibit a P removal efficiency higher than 50%.